PulkitGargShorthillsAI/prompt_task/readme.md

-Here’s a clean and professional **README.md** for your NSE Stock Analysis script:

----

 # 📊 NSE Stock Market Analysis Tool

 This Python script fetches real-time stock data for the **NIFTY 50 Index** from the **NSE India API**, analyzes it, and visualizes: